zkoss/zkessentials-book/shadow_components/reuse_components_with_template.md

 ## Applying a Template inside a Template
 Everything is fine so far except for the fact those sub-menus are not rendered.
-That's because in template `menu`, we only render a menu node itself to a `<nav>` and don't render its sub-menu.
+That's because in template `menu`, we only render the menu node itself to a `<nav>` and don't render its sub-menu.
 A node in a sub-menu is also a menu node, and it can also have a sub-menu.
 We still need to render a sub-menu node like what we do for a menu node, by using a control structure.
-The best thing is: we don't need to repeat ourselves in template `menu` .
+The best thing is: we don't need to repeat ourselves in template `menu`.
 We can just apply the template `iterate` to iterate a collection of menu nodes recursively.

 **All 3 templates are used in this example**
 ```xml